-ROA is a Belgian artist from Gand, mainly working in Europe but also in the United States.
-He creates gigantic frescos, most of the time representing animals such as rats or birds, generally in black and white.
-His work is notably a reference to the classification of species and the taxonomy.
+ROA is a Belgian artist from Gand, who predominately works in Europe and the United States.
+He creates enormous black and white murals, which most of the time represent animals such as rodents or birds.
+His work explores the classification of species and living organisms.

-“La rue est la plus grande galerie d’art au monde” (The street is the biggest art gallery of the world), says JR who made himself known throughout the world by freely exhibiting his black and white photographs in the streets, especially favelas and slums.
-JR also pays tribute to women in his work and in his movie “Women are heroes”.
+“La rue est la plus grande galerie d’art au monde” (“the street is the biggest art gallery in the world”).
+The artist earnt worldwide recognition for his black and white works, often exhibiting them in favelas and slums.
+Aiming to represent the underrepresented, JR even created a film dedicated to women, entitled “Women are heroes.”